isabella232/customdpp/CONCEPTS.md

 ### How *Custom Profanity* model works?

-A *Custom Profanity* model acts the same as the base *Profanity* model, except it uses a custom profanity word list.
+A *Custom Profanity* model acts the same as the base *Profanity* model, except it uses a custom profanity phrase list.

+For an input string,
+1. The *Custom Profanity* model will try to match (case insensitive) all the profanity phrases defined in the model.
-Based on the DPP feature parameter (*profanityRemoval*/*profanityMasking*) of a speech recognition request, the *Custom Profanity* model will remove or mask the profanity words defined in the model.
+2. Then, the *Custom Profanity* builder will remove or mask the matched profanity phrases based on the *feature* parameter (*profanityRemoval*/*profanityMasking*) of the speech recognition request.

+> Note <br/>
+The matching algorithm is case insensitive and uses a greedy policy, so, if two profanity phrases conflict, the longer one will take effect.

-### Rule Syntax
+### Rule syntax

 > `profanity phrase`